vmware-archive/robolectric-gem/README.md

 After a successful ant build, you can find the built `robolectric-gem.jar` in the `ant_build` subdirectory.

 To add a new matcher method to a pre-existing matcher class, simply enhance the class' test and the class itself.
 To add a new matcher class, you must also re-generate Expect.java.
-This can be auto-generated in IDEA by clicking the run button for the run configuration called "Add custom great-expectation Matchers by Regenerating Expect.java".
+Add your new matcher class to the list of matchers at the top of RunnableExpectGenerator, then auto-generate Expect.java in IDEA by clicking the run button for the run configuration called "Add custom great-expectation Matchers by Regenerating Expect.java".

 Please follow the existing conventions for customized failure messages.
 If you customize your matcher's failure